kmiyashiro/grunt-mocha/README.md

 Example setup with AMD (advanced): https://gist.github.com/2655876

+**Alternative way is the following:**

+- write mocha task description in grunt config using full format and specify `run: true` option (see `example/grunt.js` for details);
+- check for PhantomJS `userAgent` in a test html-file and run tests only in a real browser (see `example/test/test2.html` for details).

+In this case you shouldn't include `mocha-helper.js` (it will be included automatically) and tests will be run from `mocha-helper.js`.

 ### Grunt and this plugin

 First, make sure you have grunt installed globally, `npm install grunt -g`